 I use 20 percent of my time to conceptualize and maintain projects that help people.

 Campaign to eliminate plastic bags worldwide and local cleanups of plastic waste from coastlines, seas and oceans to prevent damage and death of turtles, dolphins, fish, coral reefs and other wondrous living things that share our planet.

 Living in Greece (ended)

-I started Living in Greece in 2007 to educate, entertain and empower, providing answers and how-to solutions to everyday questions and bureaucracy.
+I started Living in Greece to educate, entertain and empower, providing answers and how-to solutions to everyday questions and bureaucracy.

 It was born from frustration and founded to fill a void and spur progress in transparency, speed and accuracy of information because official government/EU websites and embassy/consular resources were non-existent until 2012 or only in Greek and outdated.
 Books, online guides and newspapers offer nothing on subjects I covered.

 Featured in the NY Times, MSN Travel and Bloomberg, the brand has four components: